 Bike & Ride

-Passengers ages 13 and older can transport a bike on MetroLink (or any age when accompanied by an adult).
-After all passengers have entered or exited the train, please enter the train at the rear door of the first train car or the front or rear door of the second train car.
-Only one bike is permitted in each area.
-If a bike is in the area you have chosen, please move to another area or wait for the next train.
-Do not ride bikes on station platforms.
-Walk with your bike to the elevator, ramp, or carry it on the stairs.
-Do not use the kick stand or leave your bike.
-Non-electric Motorized bicycles, scooters and motorcycles are not allowed.
+Passengers 13 or older, and children accompanied by an adult, are welcome to bring their bicycle onboard MetroLink.
+After all other passengers have boarded or exited the train, you should enter the train at the rear door of the first train car or the front or rear door of the second train car.
+Two bicycles are permitted in each area.
+If a MetroLink train is too crowded, you may have to wait for the next train before boarding with your bicycle.

 Missouri and Illinois MetroBuses are equipped with a two-bike rack available on first-come, first-served basis.